 - For a French Press, you don’t need to go digging for coffee remains.
 Take out the plunger and fill the carafe with water.
 Now you can pour the brown concoction through a fine sieve and you’re sorted for disposing or composting.
 Fill the carafe with warm water and dish washing liquid, and use the plunger to loosen debris sticking to the sides.

-When you clean your coffee maker, it can last a lot longer.
-Naturally this in turn allows you to live your best life with delicious, germ-free java.
+When you clean your coffee maker, it can last a lot longer and make perfect coffee as well.
+Naturally this in turn allows you to enjoy delicious, germ-free java.

 We’ve covered the basics of how to clean out a coffee maker.
 You can use typical household ingredients and, as a last resort, a commercial descaling product made for coffee machines.